thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

    bf = bf_design(bf);

-Note that the beamformer design is totally unaware of surface effects of the object.
-The design equations assume the microphones "float" in free space.
-Particularly a 3D array will be impacted by device mechanics and custom design equations may be needed.
+Note that the beamformer design is totally unaware of the surface effects of the object.
+The design equations assume that the microphones "float" in free space.
+Particularly, a 3D array will be impacted by device mechanics so custom design equations may be needed.

 Rotation of the array
 =====================

-The array orientation can be changed with array_angle with X, Y, and Z axis rotation angle.
-The next example rotates the array like it would be on a notebook display lid corner at 60 degree angle.
-The steer azimuth is set to 0 degrees towards notebook user.
+Change the array orientation by changing the  X, Y, and Z axis rotation angle in the ``array_angle``.
+The following example rotates the array like it would be on a notebook display lid corner at a 60 degree angle.
+The steer azimuth is set to 0 degrees towards the notebook user.
 The plot view angle is changed also.

 .. code-block:: octave